PADI Instructor Development Course (IDC)

 * We run a “work-for-diving” program to get you up to the level you need if you have not yet logged 100 dives, however unfortunately this only applies to the extra dives, not affecting the course fee.

 Required forms: Each diver must complete some paperwork at Sunreef before starting this course with us.
-You will also be required to have a Recreational Dive Medical (AS 4001.5) done in the last 12 months as it is a requirement by Queensland Workplace Health and Safety.
+You will also be required to have either a Recreational Dive Medical (AS 4001.5) or an Occupational Dive Medical (AS 2299.1) done in the last 12 months as it is a requirement by Queensland Workplace Health and Safety.
+If you plan on working in the industry, we recommend getting the AS 2299.1 Occupational Dive Medical.

 Course confirmations: The course dive will depend on the sea conditions and weather.
 We will monitor this closely and if the weather or sea conditions are unsuitable, we will let you know as soon as we can.
 We will send out an email and text message the day before your trip around 3:30 pm to inform you of the status of the trip and its departure time.